Kailas Prasad Pandey: Later life

 Brigadier Pande, superannuated in July 1979 and settled down in Bhopal, his hometown.
 After retirement, he was appointed as Director of Home Guards by the Madhya Pradesh Government.
 He also became secretary of the Madhya Pradesh Rajya Sainik Board.
 He was made in-charge of the Red Cross Organization in Bhopal and was responsible for providing relief to the Bhopal Gas Tragedy victims.
 He was also sent to Jaffna, Sri Lanka as part of a Red Cross delegation in 1988.

-Brigadier Kailash Prasad Pandey passed away on 4 February 2010 in Deolali, Maharashtra.
+Brigadier Kailash Prasad Pandey died on 4 February 2010 in Deolali, Maharashtra.
 Major General Yash Pande is his son and a surgeon in the Indian Army.

 General Deepak Kapoor, the 22nd Chief of the Army Staff is his son-in-law.